dfki-ric/pytransform3d/_sources/rotations.rst.txt

 .. warning::

     The *antipodal* unit quaternions :math:`\boldsymbol{\hat{q}}` and
-    :math:`-\boldsymbol{\hat{q}}` represent the same rotation.
+    :math:`-\boldsymbol{\hat{q}}` represent the same rotation (double cover).

 **Pros**

-* More compact than the matrix representation and less susceptible to round-off errors
+* More compact than the matrix representation and less susceptible to round-off errors.
-* The quaternion elements vary continuously over the unit sphere in :math:`\mathbb{R}^4` as the orientation changes, avoiding discontinuous jumps (inherent to three-dimensional parameterizations)
+* The quaternion elements vary continuously over the unit sphere in :math:`\mathbb{R}^4` as the orientation changes, avoiding discontinuous jumps (inherent to three-dimensional parameterizations).
-* Expression of the rotation matrix in terms of quaternion parameters involves no trigonometric functions
+* Expression of the rotation matrix in terms of quaternion parameters involves no trigonometric functions.
-* Concatenation is simple and computationally cheaper with the quaternion product than with rotation matrices
+* Concatenation is simple and computationally cheaper with the quaternion product than with rotation matrices.
-* No singularities
+* No singularities.
 * Renormalization is cheap in comparison to rotation matrices: we only have to divide by the norm of the quaternion.

 **Cons**

-* The representation is not straightforward to interpret
+* The representation is not straightforward to interpret.
-* There are always two unit quaternions that represent exactly the same rotation
+* There are always two unit quaternions that represent exactly the same rotation.

 ------------
 Euler Angles